Mycrosys/Hachiko/README.md

     1. As a First Time Visitor, I want to easily understand the main purpose of the site and learn more about the story of Hachiko.

         1. Upon entering the site, users are automatically greeted with a clean and easily readable navigation bar to go to the page of their choice.
-Underneath there is a Hero Image with Hachiko's name in Japanese as well as the Headline "A Heartbreaking Story", which should lead to the conclusion that there is a Japanese or at least asian based story about a dog coming up.
+Underneath there is a Hero Image with Hachiko's name in Japanese as well as the Headline "A Heartbreaking Story", which should lead to the conclusion that there is a Japanese or at least an Asian based story about a dog coming up.
         2. The user has two several options.
-Scroll down to learn more about the general story, look up other media ressources about it or take part in a raffle to win something (this raffle is not real, it is just there to show my competency with html and css).
+Scroll down to learn more about the general story, look up other media resources about it or take part in a raffle to win something (this raffle is not real, it is just there to show my competency with HTML and CSS).

     2. As a First Time Visitor, I want to be able to easily navigate throughout the site to find content.

-        1. The site has been designed so each page can stand on its own and the user can freely chose to switch between each of them at any time.
-The Navigation points are named fittingly, so the visitor always knows what to expect on that site.
+        1. The site has been designed so each page can stand on its own and the visitor can freely choose to switch between each of them at any time.
+The Navigation points were named fittingly, so the visitor always knows what to expect on that site.
         2. The Navigation is fixed at the top and scrolls with the page.
 It is semi transparent to not obscure the top content fully, yet is read- and useable at any time-

 -   #### Returning Visitor Goals